 Performance Domains—

-The set of organized categories a role or job under which tasks and/or skills may be represented on an job analysis.
+A set of organized categories, based on the results of a study that defines and analyzes descriptions of job related elements linked to the purposes of the credential, characterizingjob analysis subject matter within which tasks and/or skills may be represented on an examination.
 See also Content Domains.

 Performance Examination—